Introduction

 Howe burned down the Fort and destroyed most of its weaponry and ammunition as part of his “gentleman agreed” evacuation with Washington.

-USA takes control of Fort
+USA takes control of Fort and Boston

 .